-On this page we present a general overview of speleology in Italy, through the posters produced by the National Cave Cadastre Commission of the Italian Speleological Society and the Regional Speleological Federations on the occasion of the “Laboratory of the Land Registry 2010” held in Casola Valsenio and updated for the EuroSpeleo Forum 2018.
+On this page we present a general overview of speleology in Italy, through the posters produced by the National Cave Cadastre Commission of the Italian Speleological Society and the Regional Speleological Federations on the occasion of the “Laboratory of the Land Registry 2010” held in Casola Valsenio, first updated for the EuroSpeleo Forum 2018, then for the Icnussa 2019 meeting.
 Each poster summarizes the main speleological aspects of the territory, providing synthetic information on the total number of caves, number of cavers, peculiar phenomena, organizational and cataloging aspects and what is considered important by each single Region.

 Click on the region or on the links on the side to view the posters